TobiasNickel/tObservableJS/README.md

 // or you can have a class that is prototyped with an update-method.
 // It is only important that you can call observer.update()
 ```
-In that way, you manage by yourselve, what kind of observer you program. one for everything, seperate for UI and communication or use them to store and restore information to local storage.
+In that way, you manage by yourselve, what kind of observer you program.
+One for everything, seperate for UI and communication or use them to store, restore information to local storage or implementing your businesslogic.

+With this thinks in your hand, you should be able to structure your Web-Appliacation.
+The first Web-Apps, that have been using tObservableJS, only has used the basic tobserver and impletmenten all UI Views by itself.

 ### HTML Views
-The tObservableJS framework, provides a smart way, to write HTML-themplates that will get compiled automaticly by using the data they belong too.
+But tObservableJS framework, provides a smarter way, to write HTML-themplates that will get compiled automaticly by using the data they belong too.
 When the data get updated through the tobserver, the views will also keeped up to date.
 I will describe the view-System on a simple example, with a Page, that is displaying a list of image-Galleries.
 The steps from this documentation are available as files unter "/tutorial".
 We create an .html-file, write some put all our app-Data to a new object, within a script-tag in the head.
 ```HTML
 <!-- step 1 -->
 <!DOCTYPE html>